chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/storage/index.md

 # Understanding Storage Calculation

-How is storage is calculated in CHILI GraFx.
-This document is designed to provide you with a clear understanding of how your media assets, such as pictures, consume storage space in CHILI GraFx.
+This document outlines how your media assets, such as pictures, consume storage space in CHILI GraFx.

 ## 1. **Uploading Media Assets**